ualib/docs.ualib.org/src/Base/Functions/Inverses.lagda.rst

    ⁻¹IsInverseʳ : {f : A → B}{bap : range f} → f ([ f ]⁻¹ bap) ≡ ∣ bap ∣
    ⁻¹IsInverseʳ {bap = (_ , (_ , p))} = p

-Of course, the “range-restricted” qualifier is needed because ``Inf f`` is not defined outside the range of ``f``.
+Of course, the "range-restricted" qualifier is needed because ``Inf f`` is not defined outside the range of ``f``.

 In a certain sense, ``Inv f`` is also a (range-restricted) *left-inverse*.